Author: Guest Writer

 Her Story: Ginger Gilbert Ravella

 Ours was a traditional love story.
 I met Troy in college in Texas.
 He was quite possibly the most handsome guy I’d ever seen.
 Surprisingly, his heart was even more stunning.
 He was friendly, fun-loving and always loyal.
 He loved deep and wide and for 13 years I got to be the recipient of it all.
 Troy was the son of an Air Force family.
-He had lived all over the world and I was a small-town girl with limited travels.
+He had lived all over the world and I was a small-town girl with limited travel.
 His dream was to fly fighter jets for the Air Force after college graduation.
 My dream was to be his wife, have his children, and live a life of love and adventure.

 When I look back, even knowing how short our time together was, I can honestly say my dreams with him all came true.
 We were both first-borns, extroverts, passionate dreamers, and fairly strong-willed souls.
 We were teenagers when we met, so in many ways we grew up together.
-We knew how to argue and make-up.
+We knew how to argue and make up.
 We knew how to adapt.
 He expanded my outlook on the world.
 We grew in our faith in Christ together.
 We got to have the big family we longed for.
 Life wasn’t perfect – but it was ours and was never boring.

 I once heard that courage is not about knowing the path but just simply taking the first step.
 In September 2006, as I stood in my kitchen and watched Troy kiss each of our five young children good-bye before deploying to combat in Iraq, I cried at the kitchen sink.
 As a military wife, I expected deployments and he had flown in some dangerous missions prior – but somehow this time felt different.
 He had never been gone for 4.5 months.
 We’d never had so many young children (8 years to 9 months old).
 It was the peak of the war, and he was entering into the middle of a hotbed of conflict.
 Yet I truly wasn’t fearful and knew that if I had courage like he always had, then I could do it.